heineman-bob/Loan-Manager/README.md

 I assume I should be doing some error checking for scheduling a payment like greater than or equal to the current date

 ###Initial Design Thoughts
 Create Loan model
 Create scheduled payment model
+Styling of client is insignificant